 Kalen brings more than 30 years of language access expertise to the field as a nationally certified interpreter, a consultant, national presenter, and formal mentor to community and educational interpreters.
 Kalen earned her degree in Interpreter Education from George Mason University with a focus on teaching adult learners.
 Additionally, Kalen provides consultative services on topics such as language access, disability access, health literacy, and cultural readiness.
 Her business expertise comes from experience in executive level positions within the interpreting industry, healthcare, government, and private sector.
 Kalen has served on numerous language access boards in a variety of roles.
 She currently resides outside Reno, Nevada with her husband and her adorable dog, Thor.

 State Ambassador Director

-Allyson currently holds a QAST, EIPA 3.1 and an Arkansas license.
+Allyson currently holds a QAST, Elementary EIPA 3.1 & Secondary 3.6 and an Arkansas license.
 After graduating from The University of Arkansas at Little Rock with her BA in ASL/English Interpretation, she has gone on to work in the local Deaf community in Arkansas.
 She is also a Support Service Provider (SSP) through Arkansas Rehabilitation Services (ARS) for individuals who are DeafBlind.
 Allyson has worked in a variety of settings.
 Currently, she works as an Educational Interpreter for a public school district in Central Arkansas.
 Her favorite setting to interpret is Education and working with the DeafBlind community.
 Allyson currently serves on several committees for the Arkansas Registry of Interpreters for the Deaf (ARID).
 Allyson serves on the DeafBlind Camp Planning Committee for Arkansas DeafBlind Community (ADBC).
-She also is the Arkansas State Ambassador for NAIE.
 Allyson currently lives in Central Arkansas.
-She has two dogs, Levi and Rudy.
+She has a Bearded Dragon named Anderson and two dogs, Levi and Rudy.

 Professional Development Director